CloudLabsAI-Azure/Defender-for-Cloud/modules/getting-started-with-lab.md

 ## Explanation of Components

-- **Microsoft Defender for Cloud**: Provides unified security management and threat protection across Azure environments.
+- **Microsoft Defender for Cloud**: Provides comprehensive security management and threat protection for cloud resources, enhancing visibility and control across your environment.

-- **Storage Account**: Offer scalable cloud storage for data, including files and blobs.
+- **Storage Account**: A scalable solution in Azure for storing and managing data, including blobs, files, queues, and tables.

+- **Log Analytics Workspace**: Centralizes log data collection and analysis from various Azure resources and on-premises systems, enabling advanced monitoring and insights.

-- **Virtual Machine**: Provides on-demand, scalable computing resources in the cloud, allowing for flexible application deployment and management.
+- **Virtual Machine**: A scalable computing resource in Azure that runs virtualized operating systems, providing flexible and on-demand compute power.

 # Getting Started with Lab